-Classic French dressing, also known as vinaigrette française, is simple and quick to make and adds a delightful French touch to your salads, grain bowls, and more.
+Classic French salad dressing, also known as vinaigrette française, is simple and quick to make and adds a delightful French touch to your salads, grain bowls, and more.

 This classic French salad dressing doesn't vary much from tradition.